Vekaltor/blogger/README.md

 The Blogger platform offers a global system for handling HTTP errors and application events.
 In case of errors, successes or information, users will be notified with a pop-up modal showing the type of event and its content.

+### - Lazy Loading of Posts
+Blogger platform implements lazy loading for posts.
+Instead of loading all posts at once, the application loads posts in batches, such as 5 posts at a time.
+As users scroll, additional batches of posts are dynamically loaded, providing a seamless and efficient browsing experience.

 ## Future Features: